feedzai/fos-sample/README.md

 Trained model UUID = f80e7881-e267-4d2b-9262-d58c8adcdae2
 ```

 So, behind the scenes, FOS trained and persisted a weka model with the specified configuration.
 If you're curious you may now check the `fos-server/models` folder.
-It should contain `.model` with the trained model and a `.header` with the model configuration:
+It should contain `.model` file with the trained model and a `.header` file with the model configuration:

 ```json
 {